outlaw777/outlaw777/README.md

 Experienced professional with a proven track record in designing, implementing, and managing robust security architectures.
 Skilled in conducting thorough risk assessments and developing effective strategies to mitigate potential threats.
-CompTia Security+ cerification and Microsoft Certified: Azure Fundamentals I'm interest in technology and a dedication to solving complex problems.
+CompTia Security+ Comptia CySA+ cerification and Microsoft Certified: Azure Fundamentals I'm interest in technology and a dedication to solving complex problems.

 ## Objective